Get Started With a Free Quote

 Multiple Financing Options Available

 If you are looking to get the lowest price per kilowatt anywhere, purchasing your solar power from Baker is the way to go.
 Buying solar also qualifies you for the ITC (Investment Tax Credit) from the government.
-The ITC is a tax credit on your federal taxes equivalent to 30% of the price you paid for your solar installation and associated costs required for the installation.
+The ITC is a tax credit on your federal taxes equivalent to 30% of the price paid for your solar installation and associated costs required for the installation.
 Milestone payments are required throughout the project process and all payments must be made by the time of receiving Permission to Operate.
-Included with your purchase are product warranties (fulfilled by the manufacturers) and the Baker 25-year Workmanship warranty.
+Included with your purchase are product warranties (fulfilled by the manufacturers) and the Baker 25-year Workmanship Warranty.
 Typically, our customers experience a return-on-investment in as little as 5 years.
 Purchased solar has been shown to increase home values in California by approximately $6,000/kilowatt!

 Choosing to lease your solar installation is best thought of as paying for the electricity generated by the solar rather than the installation itself.
-Our lease option through SunPower offers total product and production guarantees for the entire 20-year lease agreement.
+Our lease option through SunRun offers total product and production guarantees for the entire 25-year lease agreement.
 Much like a loan, a homeowner with a lease will have a lower-cost, fixed payment for their solar each month rather than an electric bill from their utility company and requires no money down.
 Our lease payment plan does not include any escalation factors - the amount you pay each month stays the same for the entire 20-year lease.
 The lease is transferable in the event you decide to move.

 How Much Does Solar Cost?